 Read next: How to disable Bixby on the Galaxy S9

 The same button that launches Samsung Bixby Home can also launch Bixby Voice.
-Press and hold it, say your command, and then release it.
+Press and hold it, say your command, and release it.
 It’s similar to using a walkie-talkie.
 Alternatively, you can activate it by saying, “Hi Bixby,” but you have to enable this ability first by launching Bixby Home and going to More Options > Settings > Voice wake-up.

 The easiest way to launch Bixby Vision is to open the camera app and tap the Vision icon in the viewfinder.
 You can also bring up Bixby Voice and say, “Open Bixby vision.”